 Where information about individuals other than the applicant is contained in a document the FOI decision-maker will consult with those third parties in reaching a decision.
 There is no requirement to consult where such personal information is to be exempted.

 The FOI decision-maker will provide reasons as part of the decision in relation to an application, making reference to the relevant provisions of the Act, and describing reasons that full or edited access is to be provided, or access refused.
 If an amendment to personal information is requested but a change is not made, reasons for the decision will be provided.

 Applicants who are dissatisfied with the notice of decision are able to seek an internal review, which must be made within 30 days of receiving the notice of decision.
 Where an applicant is not satisfied after an internal review, they may seek an external review through the Office of the Information Commissioner.

-To enquire about the operation of FOI, please contact the Freedom of Information Co-ordinator below.
+To enquire about the operation of FOI, please contact:

 For further information about the operation of FOI in the University, please refer to ECU's Information Statement.